Managed Forex Accounts

 (a) Individual Accounts

-This is a classic account type and refers to an individual account where a professional money manager trades on the behalf of an investor.
-Usually, there are minimum deposit requirements that exceed $10K.
-The management fees are customizable, but as in any other managed account type, the fees are based on performance.
+This classic account type refers to an individual account managed by a professional on behalf of the investor.
+Typically, minimum deposit requirements exceed $10,000.
+Management fees are customizable but usually performance-based.

 • High deposit requirements